epfl-ada/ada-2021-project-i-did-ada-did-i/readme.md

 **Iris**: Preliminary data analysis, data preprocessing, website creation (most of sections B, C and website)

-**Quentin**: Additional data preprocessing, data computation (part of sections C and D), notebook formatting
+**Quentin**: Additional data preprocessing, data computation, notebook formatting (part of sections C and D)

 **Jocelyn**: Data visualisation, help on data computation (most of section D and E)

 **Théo**: Design of the sutdy (choice of visualisations and website layout), graph analysis, data story creation, readme (mainly section E and website)

+*Github commits are not representative of the work of each team member, as all the work was done on a google colab.